instantOS/presentations/dmenu.typ

 - Runs within a GUI

 #idea[
-Does not reinvent the wheel: Heavy lifting being done by fzf and kitty ]
+Does not reinvent the wheel: Heavy lifting is being done by fzf and kitty ]